bimal-bp/Portfolio/README.md

 ## About Me

-Hi!
+*Hi!
 This is Bimal.I have completed one year of Full Stack Data Science and AI.
 My aiming is for simplicity in Data Science.
 Real Creativity won't make things more complex.
 Instead, I will simplify them, Interested in a Data Science Career and so developing myself accordingly.
 Data Scientist and lecturer with working experience in Machine Learning, Deep Learning , GenAI and Hands-on experience on classification, regression, clustering, computer vision, natural language processing and transfer learning models to solve challenging business problems.
 I've a huge interest in AI .
-I have worked on  a lot of projects and got a lot of achievements.
+I have worked on  a lot of projects and got a lot of achievements.*

+## Interest

+- Travell
+- Machine_learning

+- **I am committed to ongoing learning and will continue to expand my skills and Knowledge**